androiddevnotesforks/Nozzle/README.md

 This project is in early alpha stage.

-I will provide .apk files in the release section of this repository when the software is less buggy.
+## Installation

-Meanwhile you can clone this repo and run it in Android Studio if you want to test it.
+Go to the [release page](https://github.com/kaiwolfram/Nozzle/releases) and download the latest apk file or clone this repository and build it yourself

 ## Preview